310mc/https-310mc.github.io-tl/source/_posts/scout/senpai_turned_into_a_dog.md

 Well, whatever… I did something really embarrassing, but… it would’ve been awful if he was taken away and euthanized…

-In the end, nothing bad happened, and that’s what’s most important… No, actually… The most important thing is peace…♪
+In the end, the most important thing is that nothing bad happened… No, actually… *Peace* is what's number one…♪[^1]
 {% endbubble %}

 <div toc>
 <div style="margin-bottom:5px">{% btn #Chapter-1,, arrow-up, Back to Top %}</div>
 {% btn /translations#Gacha-Stories,, star, Index %}
 </div>

+## Translation Notes
+[^1]: “Peace is number one” is a phrase Chiaki has said before in both Supernova and SS (2018 event story).
+As an extra note, the SS story was released alongside this scout story, just a day after.